Timothy Connolly: History of violence

 Connolly's business acumen was well known to people in South Boston, many of whom referred to him as "one of South Boston's new millionaires."
 Yet, Connolly's brutal, violent side made him a perfect fit for the ruthless Irish mob.
 He had a reputation for having a "hair trigger" and pulling a gun without hesitation.
 He was well known for bare knuckles bar room brawling and gun violence.
 Much of his criminal record has been expunged but Connolly reputedly had over twenty "assault and battery" arrests.

-Connolly was the subject of Massachusetts State Police, Boston Police and DEA investigations dating all the way back to 1977.
+Connolly was the subject of Massachusetts State Police, Boston Police and DEA investigations dating back to 1977.
 His rap sheet lists a number of violent offenses ranging from Assault, Assault and Battery, Assault and Battery with a Dangerous Weapon including Pistol Whipping, Attempted Murder, Threatening a Witness and Extortion.
 In addition, he was charged with dozens of lesser offenses ranging from To Wit the Sped of Beasts (Running a Gambling Operation), Selling Stolen Merchandise and Drug Dealing.
 In almost all cases, the charges were dropped or dismissed without a finding.
 Connolly was a suspect in over twenty homicides in the Boston area but has never been officially charged with murder.

 Connolly was considered a serious threat both inside and outside the Irish mob because of his large following, his contacts within the La Cosa Nostra (LCN) and his ability to pull people together from other gangs to form his own gang.
 Connolly is half Italian on his mother's side and has strong Sicilian roots.
 He has several cousins and relatives who were made men in La Cosa Nostra.
 One cousin was a highly respected LCN "banker" who wielded considerable power and influence throughout Boston.
 This "cousin" mentored Tim in real estate and other business.
 As a result, Connolly was known to have frequent contact with Frank Salemme.